Exciting News! See Live Prices in 20 seconds. SEE LIVE PRICES OR Call Us on 0330 135 8266

 The UK energy market is highly competitive.
 Many businesses unknowingly overpay simply because they haven’t reviewed their electricity contract recently.
 We provide a managed service that secures wholesale rates usually reserved for the UK’s largest corporations.

-Your business electricity costs consist of two main components that determine your final bill.
+Your business electricity costs consist of three main components that determine your final bill.

 The unit rate is what you pay for each kilowatt-hour of electricity consumed.
 In 2026, this typically ranges from 24p to 31p depending on your supplier and contract length.
 This accounts for roughly 40-50% of your bill.